 That's not to say you shouldn't be careful when you are spending time with others.
-Since your immune system isn't as effective at fighting off invaders, colds you do catch have a higher chance of causing complications, says Anthony.
+Because your immune system isn't as effective at fighting off invaders, colds you do catch have a higher chance of causing complications, says Anthony.

 The takeaway?
 Enjoy more healthy days — but still be on alert for germs, especially during cold and flu season.

 5. Headaches That Once Plagued You Aren’t as Much of a Thing

 Migraines tend to hit their painful peak during your 30s, according to the Mayo Clinic.
 But after that, migraines start to improve, especially once you hit your 50s and 60s.